iconify/website/docs/usage/svg/index.md

 Want to build a custom component that generates SVG?

-Currently you'll need to use JavaScript for that.
+Currently, you'll need to use JavaScript for that.
 There are no usable libraries for other programming languages.

 ### JavaScript